 It is a tradition in our family to reflect on what we are thankful for during Thanksgiving time.
 All three of our kids are now old enough to participate.
 We made this fun thankful turkey kid craft as an extension to this book and to help the kids express the things they are thankful for this year.

 - Orange card stock or construction paper

 - Multi colors of card stock or construction paper

 - Glue stick

 - Turkey wing template

-- I used this turkey feather templates.
+2. I used this turkey feather templates.
 Unless you want to use the whole turkey template, just select page 2 when printing the feathers.
 I choose five different colors of card stock for the feathers and printed the feathers on each color.
-I had the kids cut out the feathers and get some scissor practice.
+I had the kids cut out the feathers, which gave them an opportunity for scissor practice.

-- Write what you are thankful for on the feathers.
-My kindergartner wrote his own and I wrote my three year old’s for her.
-(My oldest chose not to do the project.)
+4. Write what you are thankful for on the feathers.
+My kindergartner wrote his own while I wrote my three year old’s for her.

-- Cut out a triangle for the beak from the orange paper and glue to the body.
-Glue wiggly eyes to the body and a small piece of red tissue next to the beak for he gobbler/wattle.
+5. Cut out a triangle for the beak from the orange paper and glue to the body.
+Glue wiggly eyes to the body and a small piece of red tissue next to the beak for the gobbler/wattle.

-This post is part of Kids are Thankful Blog Hop.
-Find more Thanksgiving books and fun crafts and activities.
+This post is part of Kids are Thankful Blog Hop where you will find more Thanksgiving books and fun crafts and activities.